 This workshop offers a review of these three essential tools writers use in research-based writing.
 Students will practice using each with a sample text on their own work.
 We will address how proper use of these tools helps us avoid plagiarism.

 APA Citation: Why and How

 Join us for an interactive review of fundamental APA citation guidelines

 Students will learn effective proofreading strategies and practice using them with their own work.
 Please bring in a sample of your own writing to work with.

 *Please note: ACE workshops are primarily designed for an undergraduate audience, though graduate students are more than welcome to attend.

-The following workshops will be offered on Wednesdays from 3:00-5:30 p.m. during the Spring 2013 semester.
+The SLC will offer review workshops for the courses listed below.
+Workshops will be conducted two weeks prior to exams.
+Times and locations to be announced.
 Workshop instructors will review lecture material, answer questions, and provide additional resources to supplement course content.
 Students should prepare for these workshops by reading ahead, developing questions, and arriving with their textbooks.

 Register for these workshops in the Science Learning Center (Gillet Hall, Room 133) or by calling 718-960-7707.